 Now, the opening stretch of the trail is quite pleasant with little incline.
 However, be prepared to ascend many a slope as you pass from meadow to forest.
 You will eventually reach a junction where you will choose your own adventure: will you choose the steeper way up?
 Or the steeper way down?
 I recommend the steeper way up to save your knees on the way down.
 Take heart, the magic of Opal Hills is well worth any incline you encounter on the way up.

-During a family hike in mid-August, we found, as we climbed higher and higher, a sparkling frost decorating the shrubbery and trees.
-As we entered the meadows surrounding Opal Hills, it seemed as though we had stepped into a fantastical country.
-The snow-swept land glittered by the sunlight as the trail led us along the base of immense snowcapped peaks.
+Even in mid-August, you may find, as you climb higher and higher, a sparkling frost decorating the shrubbery and trees.
+As you enter the meadows surrounding Opal Hills, it seems as though you step into a fantastical country.
+The snow-swept land glitters by the sunlight as the trail leads you along the base of immense snowcapped peaks.

-In the meadows, we were greeted by many a marmot, some standing still as statues while others hopped in and out of burrows.
+In the meadows, you are greeted by many a marmot, some standing still as statues while others hop in and out of burrows.
 The path leads you through the flowery meadows, back to the forest, and eventually slopes downwards as you wander back to the trailhead.
-Watch your step lest you tumble down rather than walk.
+Watch your step lest you tumble rather than walk.

 After this trek, you may find welcome repose by the shores of Maligne Lake.